PopovEvgeniy/mugenresourcedecompiler/readme.txt

 Program description

 MUGEN RESOURCE DECOMPILER is a graphic shell for SFF DECOMPILER and SND EXTRACT.
-Put the executable files of these tools to the MUGEN RESOURCE DECOMPILER directory before the first start.
+Put the executable files of these tools in the MUGEN RESOURCE DECOMPILER directory before the first start.

 Contact